As we are increasingly experiencing higher than normal temperatures, let’s look at how to stay cool and calm!

 In extremely hot and humid weather you may experience ‘heat stress’.

 Have you also noticed that when you are feeling stressed you feel uncomfortable and hot too?
-We’re familiar with sayings like ‘hot-tempered’ and ‘hot-headed!’
+We’re familiar with sayings like ‘hot-tempered’, ‘hot-headed’ and ‘hot under the collar.’

-So the following ideas will help in both instances of extreme heat and also stress.
+So the following 8 tips will help in both instances of extreme heat and also stress.